-A low-impact dye is a dye that has been certified as environmentally friendly by the Oeko-Tex Standard 100 international certification standard.
+A low-impact dye has been certified as environmentally friendly by the Oeko-Tex Standard 100 international certification standard.
 They tend to have a higher absorption rate, do not include petrochemicals, especially inorganic oxides to aid staining of the material, and require less rinsing because they bond so well.

-They are synthetically produced dyes developed to have the least possible effect on the planet by eliminating petrochemicals and substances that may be poisonous to natural elements.
+They are synthetically produced and developed to have the least possible effect on the planet by eliminating petrochemicals and substances that may be poisonous to natural elements.

 Are Natural Dyes Low-Impact?